USBhost/build-tools-gcc/README.md

 bash build -h
 ```

-After that, read the parameters to understand the script.
-A full explanation of
+The printout will show you how to run the script.
+A fuller explananation of the
-the parameters is below.
+parameters is below

-## Paramaters
+## Parameters

-NOTE: Multiple can and probably should be used.
+NOTE: Multiple parameters can and will almost always be used.
 See examples below.

-+ ```-a | --arm:``` This allows the user to build an arm toolchain, instead of an arm toolchain
++ ```-a | --arm:``` This allows the user to build an arm toolchain, instead of an arm64 toolchain.
 + ```-b | --build:``` Build the toolchain.
 This parameter MUST be added for the toolchain to build if you add any parameters.
 Running just ```bash build``` will use this.
 + ```-c | --clean:``` Clean up from a previous build.
 Do this after the first download after every build.
 + ```-d | --download:``` Downloads the necessary components to compile.
 This MUST be added before building for the first time.
-+ ```-h | --help:``` Run the help menu and exit.
++ ```-h | --help:``` Run the help menu then exits.
+Use this whenever you forget how to run the script.
 + ```-l | --linaro:``` Build a Linaro toolchain from the latest release branch, instead of the standard GNU source.
 + ```-nt | --no-tmpfs:``` Do not mount the build directories on tmpfs (use this if you don't have a lot of RAM)
 + ```-u | --update:``` This will update the git repos that were downloaded.
 Recommended before any build.